dustinpfister/blog_posts/_posts/threejs-emissive-map.md

 ## 1 - Data texture example of an emissive map

 This example of emissive maps that I made makes use of data textures as a way to create the texture that will be used for an emissive map.
+This is a way of creating a texture by making an instance of a unit8Array and then having values between 0 and 255 for each color channel, including alpha, for each pixle.
+To quickly just create a texture with random color values purely or the sake of having an emissive map texture I am using the seeded random method of the math utils object and then using function arguments to change what the values are for each color channel.

 ```js
 // create data texture helper